-Built on the confidence of a community that is rapidly growing and changing, St. Peter’s College treasures its proud history within the Cranbourne region.
+Built on the confidence of a community that is rapidly growing and changing, St. Peter’s College treasures its proud history within the Cranbourne region

-We commit ourselves to embracing the opportunities which enable the appropriate expansion of resources that meet the needs of our 21st Century Community.
+We commit ourselves to embracing the opportunities which enable the appropriate expansion of resources that meet the needs of our 21st Century Community

 History of St. Peter’s College

 St. Peter’s College began in 1987 as the Cranbourne Campus of St. Francis Xavier, Beaconsfield with 49 students in Year 7.
-A year level was added in each of the two subsequent years, with Year 10 first being offered in 1992.
+A year level was added in each of the two subsequent years with Year 10 first being offered in 1992.
 Fr.
-James McGuigan, who was Parish Priest of St. Agatha’s since 1980, was a driving force behind the establishment and development of the Campus.
+James Peter McGuigan, who was Parish Priest of St. Agatha’s at the time, was a driving force behind the establishment and development of the Campus.

-In 1994 St Peter’s College commenced as a Year 7 to 10 Campus with 280 students.
+In 1994 St. Peter’s College commenced as a Year 7 – 10 Campus with 280 students.
 A rapid phase of growth and development commenced with the VCE being introduced and the first Year 12 group graduating in 1996.
 The person and story of St. Peter greatly contributed to a distinct character and ethos, expressed in symbolism, art work and the liturgical life of the College.
 The school motto: Be Not Afraid is an example whereby the relationship between Peter and Christ has become a cultural driver.

 The Curriculum soon diversified to support the growth in the college with particular expansion in areas such as Technology, Sciences, Visual Arts and Languages other than English.
 This was supported by a succession of new buildings and facilities.
 In February 2003, its tenth year, the College received, relocated and began to refurbish the Chapel of St. Peter’s in Tooradin.
 The magnificent bequest including the contents was blessed and re-dedicated by Fr.
 Andrew Wise.